aroberge/ideas/docs/source/motivation.rst

 I mentioned previously, I came accross Andrew Barnert's `Stupid Python Ideas <http://stupidpythonideas.blogspot.com/>`_ blog, which includes an older post about `Hacking Python with import hooks <http://stupidpythonideas.blogspot.com/2015/06/hacking-python-without-hacking-python.html>`_.
-I've decided to adapt many of his examples, which I would not describe as **stupid** but rather as **entertaining** ``ideas``.
+I've decided to adapt some of his examples, which I would not describe as **stupid** but rather as **entertaining** ``ideas``.